felipevolpatto/jquery-input-ip-address-control/README.md

 jquery-input-ip-address-control
 ===============================

-Plugin controls the format of IPv4 or IPv6 addresses.
+Plugin controls the format of IPv4 or IPv6 addresses (BETA).

 ## Overview
 An Ip address controller.